Green Fiscal Reform

-To meet the learning needs and build capacities of national stakeholders, the Partnership for Action on Green Economy (PAGE) delivers the second edition of this e-learning course.
+To meet the learning needs and build capacities of national stakeholders, the Partnership for Action on Green Economy (PAGE) developed this e-learning course.
 The interactive and practice-oriented course seeks to provide interested participants from government, business, civil society and academia with an introduction to various approaches and policy instruments for reforming government spending and revenue generation with the goal of supporting the transition to a green economy.

 The moderated course seeks to explain the basic concepts of GFR focusing on case studies and existing reform initiatives from around the world.
 It makes reference to technical guides and manuals suitable for participants working on/interested in the level of technical implementation of fiscal policies.

 After completing the course, participants will be able to: